5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 RAM for Computing Cluster( the Cloud)

-Using any cloud service does not require extra RAM, you may only need 8GB RAM for the operating system (Windows) to run fast, a good wifi card or an ethernet port AND at least a good sized storage drive if you’re planning to upload very large data sets from your computer to the cloud.
+Using any cloud service does not require extra RAM, you only need 8GB RAM so the operating system (Windows) can run fast.
+A recent wifi card or an ethernet port is crucial too.

-I would recommend 16GB (upgrading it) so you can create a resonable amount of test data to use on your desktop or laptop first before uploading it to the cloud.
+I would still recommend 16GB RAM (you don’t need to buy a laptop with 16GB…its too expensive just do the upgrade yourself) so you can create a resonable amount of test data to use on your desktop or laptop first before uploading it to the cloud.

 2. CPU (Processor)